 Learn how and why to teach correct pencil grip in this blog post and accompanying videos from Jenny Phillips, founder of The Good and the Beautiful homeschool curriculum.

 Then practice the best pencil grip with your little ones with these free handwriting pages from our best-selling Doodles & Pre-writing for Littles handwriting books.

 A good pencil grip allows a child to

 - move his or her fingers efficiently rather than the wrist, the whole hand, and the arm;

 - write neatly.

-There are a few different pencil grips that work efficiently, but the dynamic tripod grip is the gold standard.
+A few different pencil grips work efficiently, but the dynamic tripod grip is the gold standard.
 It works like this: